Red, green, maybe. It might be time to learn what these colors mean when it comes to your retirement account.

-In the investment world, RED MONEY consists of stocks bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to use caution.
+RED MONEY consists of stocks, bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to use caution in the investment world.
 I also refer to this as MAYBE MONEY.
 Maybe you’ll make money, and perhaps you won’t.
 When you invest in RED MONEY, your ultimate goal is to have your account value grow, but we all know the outcome is completely unknown with no guarantees.

+The positive feature of red money is the possibility of upside market potential.
 These types of accounts are typically used during the accumulation phase of a retirement account.
-The positive feature of RED MONEY is the possibility of upside market potential.
 The tradeoff is they’re not safe, secure, or guaranteed.

-I’m sure you’ll agree; at this time your more than a little bit nervous.
+I’m sure you’ll agree; you are more than a little bit nervous at this time.
 Now you’re within one year of enjoying your retirement that you have dreamed of and planned so hard for.
 Now, what are your options?
-You’ll probably call your adviser and say, we’ve got to figure something else out or you may hold your position for another year and hope and pray the market comes back.
-So now the amount of money you had in your account in 2007, which you were hoping would grow, is now in market decline.
+You’ll probably call your adviser and say, we’ve got to figure something else out, or you may hold your position for another year and hope and pray the market comes back.
+So now the amount of money you had in your account, which you were hoping would grow, is now in a market decline.
 This has a devastating effect because your account value has decreased by 50.00%.

 Don’t let this happen to you.
 You seriously need to consider de-risking your important retirement money by outsourcing to a risk bearer, an insurance company.
 They offer numerous green money alternatives.